Bank of America poaches Citi's Regniez to co-head France investment banking By Reuters - Up News Info

 © Reuters.
 FILE PHOTO: A Bank of America logo is pictured in the Manhattan borough of New York City, New York, U.S., January 30, 2019.
 REUTERS/Carlo Allegri

-LONDON (Reuters) -Bank of America has snapped up Emmanuel Regniez from Citigroup (NYSE:) to co-head its investment banking franchise for France as it seeks to strengthen its network of European hubs after Brexit, according to a memo seen by Reuters.
+LONDON (Reuters) – Bank of America (NYSE:) has hired Emmanuel Regniez from Citigroup (NYSE:) to co-head its investment banking franchise for France as it seeks to strengthen its network of European hubs after Brexit, according to a memo seen by Reuters.

-Regniez will share the investment banking leadership for France with Jerome Morisseau and will work closely with Stephane Courbon and Laurent Vieillevigne – respectively chairman of the bank’s corporate and investment banking division for France and vice chairman of investment banking for France.
+Regniez will co-head the unit with Jerome Morisseau and will work closely with Stephane Courbon and Laurent Vieillevigne – respectively chairman of corporate and investment banking division for France and vice chairman of investment banking for France.

-Regniez has 26 years of investment banking experience having worked for Nomura and Credit Suisse (SIX:) and most recently Citi, where he ran investment banking and sponsor coverage for France.

-His move comes as Bank of America (NYSE:) is building out its senior team in France to expand its client base in Europe’s second biggest M&A market, according to Refinitiv’s first quarter data.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.